-Sarikamis is one of the first choices of snowboarders and skiers due to its rarely seen crystal snow, its sunny days which eliminate the avalanche risk and it’s Ski Center where the snow can reach two meters deep!
-For those who understand skiing when told winter tourism, Sarikamis represent a perfect destination.
+Sarikamis is one of the first choices of snowboarders and skiers due to its rarely seen crystal snow, sunny days which eliminate the avalanche risk and it’s Ski Center where the snow can reach two meters deep!
+For those who understand skiing when told winter tourism, Sarikamis represents a perfect destination.

 Here is another attraction center for winter activities.
-Covered by snow for 150 days in a year, the Palandoken Ski Center present the longest period.
+Covered by snow for 150 days in a year, the Palandoken Ski Center presents the longest period.
 The snow depth can reach up to 3 meters.
 During the season, the adventure is operated on the powder snow.
 There are 22 tracks in total, and two of them were declared as Olympic tracks by FIS (Federation Internationale de Ski).

 Heliskiing along the Black Sea is perfect for hardcore skiers looking to access fresh, untouched snow by taking a helicopter ride to drop points at over 100 different summit locations.
-This is a great way to hit the slopes between January and April without having to wait in line or treck up the mountain.
+This is a great way to hit the slopes between January and April without having to wait in line or trek up the mountain.